The Lactate Threshold

 In “The energy systems” the different energy systems of the human body were explained.
 In that article the phosphagen, aerobic and anaerobic systems were covered and briefly explained.
 Everybody knows that acidification and lactate production due to the anaerobic system are not desirable during your exercise workout.
 So it won’t be a surprise that the Lactate Threshold (LT) is such an important parameter in your training plan!

-Whereas the cardiovascular fitness sets the upper limit for the aerobic system (reflected by VO2max), it’s the metabolic fitness (reflected by the lactate threshold) that determines the fraction or percentage of VO2max that can be utilized for a certain amount of time without acidification.
+Whereas the cardiovascular fitness sets the upper limit for the aerobic system (reflected by VO2max), it’s the metabolic fitness (reflected by the lactate threshold(s)) that determines the fraction or percentage of VO2max that can be utilized for a certain amount of time without lactate build-up and/or acidification.
 A higher LT (as percentage of VO2max) has two advantages:

 - An athlete is able to sustain an effort at a certain intensity for a prolonged period.